-The Lagunas of Bolivia were extremely beautiful, awfully cold and stark place.
-We left Uyuni driving east and I welcomed the sight of the first tree around the road as a kid would welcome Christmas gift.
+The Lagunas of Bolivia were extremely beautiful, awfully cold and stark places.
+We left Uyuni driving east and I welcomed the sight of the first tree around the road as a kid who would welcome a Christmas gift.
 Crossing the high mountains ridge changed the landscape.
 Small streams and valleys with trees, plants and animals started appearing around the road.
-My favorite lamas and vicunas were replaced with goats and lambs.
-The weather become warmer and more suitable for humans.
+My favourite lamas and vicunas were replaced with goats and lambs.
+The weather became warmer and more suitable for humans.

 To say that the drive to Potosi was easy and the city itself is beautiful will be a bit exaggerated.
-We left Uyuni with very little gas in the tank, against all good advices for driving in Bolivia.
+We left Uyuni with very little gas in the tank, against all good pieces of advice for driving in Bolivia.
 The road to Potosi is a compliment to the Bolivian road engineers – beautiful, well made and mostly deserted.
-On the 250 kilometers there are just few small hamlets and no gas stations at all.
+On the 250 kilometres, there are just a few small hamlets and no gas stations at all.
 When the danger of simply running out of gas become real, we stopped in one of the small villages and started asking from house to house.
-Finally, a good Samaritan sold us 10 litters of something in plastic bottles which he claimed to be “gasolina”.
+Finally, a good Samaritan sold us 10 litres of something in plastic bottles which he claimed to be “gasolina”.

 According to Ivan, this was truly some kind of oil derivate, but definitely not what we usually put in our car gas tank.
-Anyways, Fory didn’t have too much choice and swallowed it.
+Anyways, Fory (our lovely Subaru) didn’t have too much choice and swallowed it.

 With its 4000 meters elevation, Potosi is one of the highest cities in the world.
-It was built in the foot of Cerro de Potosi, called also Cerro Rico or the mountain made of silver.
-In the 16th and 17th century it’s been one of the biggest cities in the Americas and has produced more than half of all silver mined in the entire world.
+It was built at the foot of Cerro de Potosi, called also Cerro Rico or the mountain made of silver.
+In the 16th and 17th centuries, it’s been one of the biggest cities in the Americas and produced more than half of all silver mined in the entire world.
 Unfortunately, there is not too much left today from the old glory.
-At Potosi we had one more “hotel room dinner” with crackers, some bread and what was left from our camping trip in Uyuni.
+At Potosi, we had one more “hotel room dinner” with crackers, some bread and what was left from our camping trip in Uyuni.

 Our next stop was Sucre and it was a completely different story.
-We booked one of the most amazing AirBnB apartment and I started cooking.
-The result was a MUSAKA and tomato salad, the first real homemade meal in couple of months.
+We booked one of the most amazing Airbnb apartment and I started cooking.
+The result was a MOUSSAKA and tomato salad, the first real homemade meal in a couple of months.

 The aftermath was my poor Ivan almost sick of overeating.
-I will take this as a compliment to my cooking skills is unfamiliar settings.
+I will take this as a compliment to my cooking skills in unfamiliar settings.

-Sucre is charming, cute town, full of life, colonial architecture, flowers, trees, birds and beautiful girls.
+Sucre is a charming, cute town, full of life, colonial architecture, flowers, trees, birds and beautiful girls.

 Santa Parade in Sucre.
 Ivan almost joined it

-Unfortunately, Ivan couldn’t stay put in one place for whole tree days (and I dreamed for hot springs) so we took a day on precipitous, dirt roads in pursuit of non-existing “aqua termales”.
+Unfortunately, Ivan couldn’t stay put in one place for the whole three days (and I dreamed of hot springs) so we took a day on precipitous, dirt roads in pursuit of non-existing “agua termales”.

-After few hours driving on a curvy mountain dirt road where you can almost see your stop lights after every turn, we found the place, but it was dry.
+After a few hours of driving on a curvy mountain dirt road where you can almost see your stop lights after every turn, we found the place, but it was dry.

-For second time during our trip we missed the amazing hot springs we read about in some blog.
+For the second time during our trip, we missed the amazing hot springs we read about in some blogs.
 Instead, we got a “Check Engine” light.
 This was the reason we decided to change our plans and visit the bigger city of Santa Cruz de la Sierra instead of Samoipata, as was the original plan.

 Santa Cruz is as different from La Paz, as Venus is different from Mars.
-It has humid tropical climate (finally, I am hot), lush greens, a lot of crawling, flying, buzzing bugs, sloths and monkeys in the garden, birds, and unimaginable amount of new fruits.
-It is city full of live and I loved it.
+It has a humid tropical climate (finally, I am hot), lush greens, a lot of crawling, flying, buzzing bugs, sloths and monkeys in the garden, birds, and an unimaginable amount of new fruits.
+It is a city full of life and I loved it.

-As you can guess, we decided to give one more chance to our pursuit of “agua termales” and then to enter Paraguay from there.
-It was against all the advices from our host and warnings that the roads are not good.
+As you can guess, we decided to give one more chance to our pursuit of “agua termales” and then enter Paraguay from there.
+It was against all the bits of advice from our host and warnings that the roads are not good.

-The next day we finally found the dreamed hot river, it was true.
+The next day we finally found the dream hot river, it was true.

-It is a whole hot spring river with small fish swimming around you, with lot of birds and parrots flying over in the trees and with crowd of girls from the neighboring village coming around 5 pm for their daily bath.
+It is a whole hot spring river with small fish swimming around you, a lot of birds and parrots flying over in the trees and a crowd of girls from the neighbouring village coming around 5 pm for their daily bath.